-Know Before You Go: Tips on Visiting Chinatown and Little Italy, New York City
+Know Before You Go: Tips on Visiting Chinatown and Little Italy, NYC

 Planning a fun trip or vacation?
 We are here to help!
 Here is our know before you go guide with tips on visiting Chinatown and Little Italy, New York City including how to get here, where to stay, where to eat and fun things to do.

 How to Get Here and Where to Stay:

 New York City has two airports, John F. Kennedy International and LaGuardia Airport.
 Newark Liberty International Airport is nearby too but we don’t recommend it especially since there has been a lot of construction disrupting traveling to and from there.